|School||UCSF School of Medicine|

 |Johns Hopkins Bayview||Residency, Internal Medicine||School of Medicine||2004|

 ||2012||Hartford Foundation Center of Excellence Faculty Scholar|

 ||2012||Excellence in Teaching Award, UCSF Academy of Medical Educators|

 Dr. Rivera’s educational and research endeavors focus on interprofessional education and practice, particularly in the context of caring for older adults.
-She co-leads the School of Medicine’s collaborations with the campus-wide Program in Interprofessional Education, and is developing interprofessional curricula, assessment tools, and faculty development opportunities.
-As a recipient of a Geriatric Academic Career Award, as co-PI of the Reynolds Foundation Next Steps Grant, and as Deputy Director of the Northern California Geriatric Education Center, Dr. Rivera has developed programs and curricula to train health professions faculty, students, and practitioners to provide optimal interprofessional health care for older adults.
-She is the course director and faculty mentor for the Interprofessional Aging and Palliative Care elective and student interest group, and is also the founding chair of the American Geriatrics Society Interprofessional Education and Practice Special Interest Group.
+She co-leads the School of Medicine’s collaborations with the campus-wide UCSF Program in Interprofessional Practice & Education, and is developing interprofessional curricula, assessment tools, and faculty development opportunities.
+As a recipient of a Geriatric Academic Career Award, as co-PI of the Reynolds Foundation Next Steps Grant, and as Deputy Director of the Northern California Geriatric Education Center, Dr. Rivera developed programs and curricula to train health professions faculty, students, and practitioners to provide optimal interprofessional health care for older adults.
+She is also the founding chair of the American Geriatrics Society Interprofessional Education and Practice Special Interest Group.

 Derived automatically from this person's publications.

 People in Profiles who have published with this person.